Star Carr: Further investigations: The Lake Flixton Landscape

-The latest investigations
+Post-2000 investigations

-In the 2000s new excavations began at Star Carr.
-This reinvestigation is being directed by Nicky Milner (University of York), Chantal Conneller (University of Manchester) and Barry Taylor (University of Chester).
+In the 2000s, new excavations began at Star Carr.
+This reinvestigation was directed by Nicky Milner (University of York), Chantal Conneller (University of Manchester) and Barry Taylor (University of Chester).
 This ongoing project has reinvestigated Clark's excavations and also excavated the dry-land, discovering the structure.

-Most significantly, recent geochemical investigations have demonstrated that the preservation conditions have deteriorated.
+Geochemical investigations demonstrated that the preservation conditions have deteriorated.
 The result of this is that any remaining organic artefacts will be far less informative than those discovered by previous excavation projects.
 Though the reasons for this remain somewhat unclear, it appears that the acidity of the groundwater has massively increased in the last few years.

 A decorated pendant (the Star Carr Pendant), thought to be the oldest known Mesolithic art in Britain, was found at the site in 2015.
 The 11,000 year old object has been on display at the Yorkshire Museum with other finds from the site since 2016.

 Interpretive debates

 Clark, the original excavator, believed the Mesolithic people would have lived on a brushwood platform on the edge of the former Lake Flixton.
 Recent excavations have revealed that people lived on the dry land upslope of the lake and various activities were carried out at the lake edge.

 There is much debate about the time of year the site was occupied.
 Mesolithic people hunted a number of animals including red and roe deer, elk, aurochs and wild boar but there are various seasonal assessments and as the site was occupied over several hundred years it is likely that seasonal practices varied over time.

 It has been suggested that the antler frontlets were used as a hunting disguise, or in some form of ritual practice.
 Recent work suggests that these, along with other objects made from red deer antler, appear to have been respectfully deposited at the lake edge due to the spiritual significance of red deer to the people who occupied the site.

-Anthony Legge and Peter Rowley-Conway re-examined the animal bones located at the site.
+Anthony Legge and Peter Rowley-Conway reexamined the animal bones located at the site.
 They found strong evidence to suggest that the site was used only in late spring and summer; evidence that the cull of red and roe deer was biased towards three- and one-year-old animals respectively; revision of available meat; reduction in scale of occupation; no bias towards hunting of male red deer, and tentatively suggested that the site was used as a hunting camp.